 If you’re heading to Paris soon, you’ll likely be visiting some iconic sites.
-You can save big with a sightseeing pass, but which pass is right for you?
-In this review, we’ll compare the Paris Pass and the Paris Explorer Pass to determine which is best for you.
+You can save big with a sightseeing pass, but which one should you get?
+In this review, we’ll compare the Paris Pass and the Go Paris Explorer Pass to determine which is best for you.
 Enjoy!

 The City of Light is one of Europe’s most popular destinations, and with good reason.
 Paris is simply iconic.

 Sites like the Eiffel Tower and the Louvre draw troves of travelers from all over the world.
 Foodies flock to Paris for its renowned wine and cuisine.
-Art lovers delight at the treasures found within the Louvre and the Orsay Museum.
+Art lovers delight at the treasures found within the Centre Pompidou and the Musée d’Orsay.

 As you might expect, experiencing everything Paris has to offer gets expensive.
 Sightseeing alone can set you back hundreds.

-Paris Pass vs. Paris Explorer Pass: The Basics
+Paris Pass vs. Go Paris Explorer Pass: The Basics

-Now, you might assume that the two passes are pretty similar – but you’d be wrong.
+You might assume that the two passes are pretty similar, but you’d be wrong.
 Although they’re both designed to save you money on sightseeing in Paris, they function differently and work best for specific types of travelers.

 Here’s how they both work.